-Before proceeding, be sure you have installed the software on the supplied ViewNX 2 CD (\square 59).
+Before proceeding, be sure you have installed ViewNX 2 (^[] 92).

 1 Connect the USB cable.

 After turning the camera off and ensuring that a memory card is inserted, connect the supplied USB cable as shown and then turn the camera on.